 3. Optimize existing content

-Optimizing your existing articles for knowledge base search is another effective way for improvement.
-Refreshing old content can quickly help you fill in the gaps and top the SERPs.
+Optimizing your existing articles and titles for knowledge base search is another effective way for improvement.
+Refreshing old knowledge base content can quickly help you fill in the gaps and top the SERPs.

 When done right, historical optimization is a game-changer.
-That’s why, if you have old blog posts or other articles on a highly searched topic, you should optimize them by following these steps:
+That’s why, if you have old blog posts with vague titles or other articles on a highly searched topic, you should optimize them by following these steps:

 - Identify the old pieces that are worth updating;

-- Refresh the article content for accuracy, freshness, and readability;
+- Refresh the article content and titles for accuracy, freshness, and readability;

 - Optimize using keyword research principles — adding keywords reasonably in article titles, throughout the post, metadata, ALT text, meta descriptions, and URLs;

-- Publish an updated article as a new post in your knowledge base and promote it to social media, email subscribers, forums, and other promotion channels.
+- Publish updated articles with brand-new titles and current dates in your knowledge base and promote them to social media, email subscribers, forums, and other promotion channels.

 So, when you build them throughout your website, here is what happens:

 - Search engine crawlers, like Google or Bing, can crawl and index your website better;

 - Your target audience can consume your content more effectively;